SSH usage

-To connect to the VPU through SSH or deploy code to the VPU with SCP, it is necessary to setup a list of authorized keys .
+To connect to the VPU through SSH or deploy software to the VPU with SCP, it is necessary 1. have an ssh key pair, 2.
+Have the public key copied to the VPU configuration.

 Generate an SSH key-pair